 What Should I Serve with Saltimbocca?

-- I love a good vegetable side dish with saltimbocca so I'd make the Italian Cabbage or Brussels sprouts!
+- I love a good vegetable side dish with saltimbocca so I'd make the Italian Cabbage, Italian Lacinato Kale, or Brussels sprouts!

 - This dish would also go great with a bowl of soup like white bean and lentil soup or creamy mushroom mascarpone soup.